How to Start an LLC in Mississippi - Complete Guide

 Business Services: 601-359-1633

-5. Draft an Operating Agreement
+5. Create an Operating Agreement

 Key components:

-6. Obtain an Employer Identification Number (EIN)
+6. File a New Employer ID Number (EIN)

-7. Obtain Business Licenses and Permits
+7. Get Business Permits and licenses

-Licensing depends on your industry and location.
+The licensing will be based on industry and location.

 8. Determine Your Tax Status